Living In Japan: Revealing Insights From a 20-Year Expat

-Living in Japan is a vastly different experience from visiting Japan.
+Living in Japan is a vastly different experience from visiting Japan as a tourist.
 Many people who visit Japan claim to fall in love with Japanese culture.
 They are sucked in by the Japanese temples, the delicious food, the manga and anime culture, and the difference in lifestyle.

 However, there is a huge difference between experiencing Japan as a tourist vs the day-to-day realities of living in Japan.
 I have lived in Japan for about 20 years, and most people who come to live in Japan end up leaving.
 I am not trying to discourage you from moving to Japan.
 For me, I love living in Japan!
 But, if you are going to live in Japan, you need to be prepared.